metal-stack/droptailer/README.md

 # Droptailer

-Droptailer gathers packet drops from different machines, enriches them with data from kubernetes api resources and makes them accessible by kubernetes means.
+Droptailer gathers firewall drop or accept logs from different machines, enriches them with data from kubernetes api resources and makes them accessible by kubernetes means.

 ## Client

-- reads the systemd journal for kernel log messages about packet drops
+- reads the systemd journal for kernel log messages about packet drops or accepts
 - pushes them with gRPC to the `droptail` server

 environment variables:

 - `DROPTAILER_SERVER_ADDRESS`: endpoint for the server
 - `DROPTAILER_PREFIXES_OF_DROPS`: prefixes that identify drop messages in the journal
+- `DROPTAILER_PREFIXES_OF_ACCEPTS`: prefixes that identify drop messages in the journal

 ## Generating certificates